leonardolouie/learn-web3-nft-project/README.md

 ## Project Structure

-The project is divided into two main folders:
+The project is divided into 3 main folders:

 Hardhat: